The Friday Edition

 17 June 2026

 In the latest ‘Sanchez Effect’ episode, Rick questions whether the US is genuinely committed to a new agreement with Iran.
-Patrick Hennigson remains skeptical, pointing out the US's history of not honoring previous treaties and noting that frequent policy reversals undermine trust.
+Patrick Hennigson remains skeptical, citing the US's history of failing to honor prior treaties and noting that frequent policy reversals undermine trust.

 Together, they analyze how Iran has advanced as a regional superpower, combining military power with moral influence—especially in its backing of Lebanon and its approach to maintaining stability in the Middle East.

-Both Rick and his guest feel disappointed that reproach is only voiced when some are harmed, while the suffering of other nations remains in quiet silence.
+Both Rick and his guest are disappointed that reproach is voiced only when some are harmed, while the suffering of other nations remains in quiet silence.

 Maybe identifying these moral double standards could lead to the next significant shift in history—the final collapse of Western dominance.